JLucasOR/SVGWiz/index.md

 <h3>Tool Explanations</h3>
 <h4>Visible Descriptions vs Screen-Reader Only</h4>
 	This will not visually alter your svg, but toggles the aria-hidden flag on the description elements.
 You should only switch this if your intention is to have descriptions for screen-reader users which are not printed on the screen.
+These descriptions will be printed in the space below the image while you are in the editor.
 <h4>Make Description Area</h4>
 	Select one of your layers from this list and hit this button to convert it to a description area.
 At this time, the description area must be a named rectangle.
 <h4>Make Interactive</h4>